NicolasDhondt/DevelopersTasks/README.md

 1. Having a python environement
 2. To install Django framework : python -m pip install Django
 3. To install psycopg2 : pip install psycopg2
+4. Check the DevelopersTasks/settings.py file and set up the section DATABASES

 ### Command to run the server